open-cloud/open-cloud.github.io.old/0_overview.md

   network resources that belong to (are used by) a set of users to run some distributed service or cloud application.

-  - Bound to a set of Members that manage and use the Slice's resources.
+  - Bound to a set of Users that manage and use the Slice's resources.

   - Bound to a (possibly empty) set of Slivers that instantiate the